AmineGoumhand1/MyBlogs/src/content/posts/processhollowing.md

 - **Write Malicious Code to the Process**

 We write the malicious code or the new executable image into the allocated memory of the suspended process using WriteProcessMemory.

+- **Adjust Base Adresses ( The hard part )**

+The purpose of this process is to ensure that all addresses within the loaded image are correctly adjusted to reflect the new base address in memory.
+This is necessary because the image may not always be loaded at its preferred base address, requiring relocation to function correctly.

 - **Set Entry Point**